metrotec/laravel-authentication-log/docs/start/upgrade.md

 weight: 3
 ---

-## Upgrading from v3.x to v4.x
+## Upgrading from v5.x (or earlier) to v6.x

-Version 4.x introduces new features that require additional database columns.
+Version 6.x introduces new features that require additional database columns.
 This guide will help you upgrade your existing installation safely.

-## What's New in v4.x
+## What's New in v6.x

 - 🔐 **Device Fingerprinting** - Reliable device identification using SHA-256 hashing
 - 🚨 **Suspicious Activity Detection** - Automatically detects multiple failed logins, rapid location changes, and unusual login times